amplitude/amplitude-docs/content/collections/get-started/en/autocapture.md

 ### User properties

-Amplitude attaches [User Properties](/docs/get-started/user-property-definitions) to all default event, unless disabled.
+Amplitude attaches [User Properties](/docs/get-started/user-property-definitions) to all Autocapture events, unless disabled.

 ### Visual labeling for web

-Amplitude's Visual Labeling tool enables you to identify and select individual elements on a page that you want to track.
-For example, if you want to track the number of users who click a **Sign up**, button you can select it with Visual Labeling, and Amplitude creates an event that targets the specific element.
+Amplitude's visual labeling tool enables you to identify and select individual elements on a page that you want to track.
+For example, if you want to track the number of users who click a **Sign up**, button you can select it with visual labeling, and Amplitude creates an event that targets the specific element.

-Events you add with Visual Labeling work retroactively, since Amplitude captures all form-related events starting from when your instrumentation is live.
+Events you add with visual labeling work retroactively, since Amplitude captures all form-related events starting from when your instrumentation is live.

-For more information, see [Visual Labeling](/docs/data/visual-labeling).
+For more information, see [Visual labeling](/docs/data/visual-labeling).

 ## Autocapture for iOS